kumaramiitt/Learning-git-gitHub/README.md

-# spotify.clone
+# Learning Period
-this is first clone after completing HTML, CSS and Bootstrap
+this is first code after completing HTML, CSS and Bootstrap
 <br/>
+i am here to learn how to use git and gitHub
-Author - Amit Bhagat(wellbeing)
+Author - Amit Bhagat